easymetadata/IPTools/README.md

 -Threat feed matching (defined in list.yml) - No guarantees of accuracy.
 Fully customizable -Feeds update every 24hrs by default.
 You can set it to whatever interval you choose -VT lookups
--CSV, Excel or html outputs
+-FQDN lookup (note this could alert an adversary) -CSV, Excel or html outputs

 **Configuration and Feeds**